Marker Logo

 Erected by Tennessee Civil War Trails.

-.
+Topics and series.
+This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Tennessee Civil War Trails series list.
 A significant historical month for this entry is July 1862.

 Location.
 35° 51.308′ N, 86° 23.075′ W. Marker is in Murfreesboro, Tennessee, in Rutherford County.
-Marker is on North Maney Avenue north of Roberts Street, on the right when traveling north.
+It is on North Maney Avenue north of Roberts Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 900 North Maney Avenue, Murfreesboro TN 37130, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wetland Plants and Animals (about 300 feet away, measured in a direct line); The Civil War (about 300 feet away); Agriculture and Gardening (about 300 feet away); N. B. Forrest's Raid on Murfreesboro (about 300 feet away); a different marker also named Oaklands Mansion (about 300 feet away); The Maney Family (about 300 feet away); Forrest’s Murfreesboro Raid (about 400 feet away); Known Confederate Veterans Among 2000 Buried Here (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Wetland Plants and Animals (about 300 feet away, measured in a direct line); The Civil War (about 300 feet away); Agriculture and Gardening (about 300 feet away); N. B. Forrest's Raid on Murfreesboro (about 300 feet away); a different marker also named Oaklands Mansion (about 300 feet away); The Maney Family (about 300 feet away); Forrest’s Murfreesboro Raid (about 400 feet away); Known Confederate Veterans Among 2000 Buried Here (approx. 0.3 miles away).
 Touch for a list and map of all markers in Murfreesboro.

 Also see . . .
 Oaklands Historic House Museum.
 (Submitted on October 9, 2013.)